Sites With Instant Challenges:

 - Presentation: Teams are given three minutes to present an original skit that sells the product or idea they have developed at the bowl.
 The materials students may use in the presentation are limited to a list of specific items, which are listed in the Creative Pursuit Teacher Resource Packet.
 Judges look for creativity and originality in the development and presentation of the skit.
 The presentation should be created and practiced prior to the bowl.

 The Creative Pursuit Teacher Resource Packet is available on the Gifted and Talented website by September of each school year.
-Packets may be copied or requested through your area Gifted and Talented Specialist.
+Packets may be copied or requested through your area Gifted and Talented Consultant.
 Each packet contains the Creative Pursuit task, bowl dates, guidelines and specifications, information on coaching a Creative Pursuit team, and practice ideas for both verbal and visual prompts.